Simon Ward is the founder and co-owner of TheTriathlonCoach.com (with Jack Maitland)

-I started coaching triathlon 7 years ago when my club called out for more coaches.
+I started coaching triathlon in 2006 when my club called out for more coaches.
 Having been coached myself most of my life through running and then also triathlon I felt I had a lot to give.
 I then progressed my coaching to writing specific programmes for individuals and gained my level 3 coaching qualification in 2013.
 I have experience of coaching distances from sprint up to Iron distance and abilities from novice to top end age group.

 I believe in training the correct energy system with training specific to the race distance being targeted.
 Coaching to me isn’t about how hard a session I can set for an athlete or doing as many hours per week training as possible, it’s about getting the balance right to achieve realistic goals.
 The training I prescribe is individually tailored to each athlete and takes into account their work and family commitments and sets achievable training plans with long term goals in mind.

-I come from a competitive running background where up until around 20 I competed at track and cross country representing my county.
+I come from a competitive running background where up until around age 20 I competed at track and cross country representing my county.
 I then moved into triathlon and duathlon where I gained many podium finishes and raced for a French team for duathlon.
-I also went to the World triathlon Champs in 2007.
-I now focus on running where I have a marathon pb of 2hr 45, half marathon pb of 77 mins and 10k pb of 35.02 and have regularly represented the South of England and more recently the North of England.
+I also represented GB at the World Triathlon Champs in 2007.
+I now focus on running where I have a marathon pb of 2hr 45, half marathon pb of 77 mins and 10k pb of 35 mins.
+A highlight for me was winning the Manchester Marathon in 2016.

-As a working mum and athlete, I understand the pressures and reality of everyday life and so enjoy guiding athletes to achieve the goals and performances they are capable of .
-My aim is to help athletes find a balance to be able get the most out of their training….it’s about being smart....and realistic.
+As a working mum and athlete, I understand the pressures and reality of everyday life, and so enjoy guiding athletes to achieve the goals and performances they are capable of.
+My aim is to help athletes find a balance to be able get the most out of their training, being smart and realistic.

-Started coaching for Leeds and Bradford Triathlon Club in 2004
+- Began my coaching career with Leeds and Bradford Triathlon Club in 2004

-Head Coach for Leeds and Bradford Juniors.
-Helped up the Junior section in 2005.
+- Head Coach for Leeds and Bradford Juniors, set up the Junior section in 2005

 My coaching philosophy looks at the bigger picture of what makes an athlete achieve their triathlon ambitions.